tscanlin/developers.optimizely.com/src/content/ios/index.md

 *This is a beta feature, and is subject to change.* To learn more, visit our [Help Center](https://help.optimizely.com/hc/en-us/articles/203626830), or consult our [API reference](http://developers.optimizely.com/ios/help/html/Classes/Optimizely.html#//api/name/userId).
 For support, please visit [Optiverse](http://www.optiverse.com/) or contact your Customer Success Manager.

-<div class="alert alert-warning">Note: By using this API call, you agree not to pass personally identifiable (PII) information to Optimizely in accordance with our <a href="http://optimizely.com/terms">Terms of Service</a> or your Master Service Agreement.
+<div class="lego-attention lego-attention--warning push--bottom">Note: By using this API call, you agree not to pass personally identifiable (PII) information to Optimizely in accordance with our <a href="http://optimizely.com/terms">Terms of Service</a> or your Master Service Agreement.
 If your login identifier is personally identifiable (such as an email address) you must hash it first before sending to Optimizely.</div>

 ### Custom Tags <a name="customtags"></a>
 Custom Tags allow you to target users based on variables and attributes.
 You will be able to run your experiment and target visitors based on those custom attributes, effectively **only** bucketing those who meet your targeting conditions.
 To be able to use Custom Tags in Optimizely, there are some lines of code that need to be added to your app.